Where can I give birth?

 - High doses of the pain relief drug pethidine can trigger seizures

 - Diamorphine can be used instead of pethidine

 - TENS machines are often used as pain relief during labour and are reported to be suitable for women with epilepsy

-If you want to use water for pain relief, it’s important that you discuss this with the maternity team in advance.
+If you want to use a birthing pool or bath during labour, it’s important that you discuss this with the maternity team in advance.
 This is to minimise the risk of drowning if you had a seizure in the water.
 Someone should always be with you and there should be a hoist available to get you out of the pool or bath, if need be.
-It’s also important that staff know how to manage a seizure in water.
+It’s also important that staff know how to manage a seizure in the water.

 If you would like to see this information with references, visit the Advice and Information references section of our website.
 If you are unable to access the internet, please contact our Epilepsy Action Helpline freephone on 0808 800 5050.

 Epilepsy Action would like to thank Epilepsy Specialist Midwife Kim Morley for her contribution to this information.